SehwanHong/Artificial-Intelligence/RegNet/index.md

 ### Comparing network

 The author of [On network design space for visual recognition](../NDSVR) proposed a methodology for comparing and analyzing populations of networks sampled from a design space.
-This distribution-level view is fully alight with goal of finding general design principles.
+This distribution-level view is fully-aligned with goal of finding general design principles.
 Therefore, author adopt this methodology and demonstrate that it can serve as a useful tool for the design space design process.

 ### Parameterization